NickGeramanis/NickGeramanis/README.md

 # :wave: Hi

-My name is Nick Geramanis and I am an electrical & Computer Engineer.
+My name is Nick Geramanis and I am an Electrical & Computer Engineer.

 ## Projects